-“Each of these schools has a uniquely inspirational story of success in education,” said NSOC Director Lara Maupin.
+“Each of these schools has a uniquely inspirational story of success in education,” said NSOC former Director Lara Maupin.
 “Schools of Character are places that foster more than just academic growth—these are nurturing educational communities that support parents in their most important job—raising good kids.”

 2013 Schools of Character